soumitradev/libinput-gestures/README.md

    events but no `GESTURE_*` events then unfortunately your touchpad and/or libinput combination can report simple finger movements but does not report multi-finger gestures so `libinput-gestures` will not work.
-Also note that discrimination of `SWIPE` and `PINCH` gestures is done completely within libinput, before they get to `libinput-gestures`.
+Also note that discrimination of gestures is done completely within libinput, before they get to `libinput-gestures`.

 7. Search the web for Linux kernel and/or libinput issues relating to your specific touchpad device and/or laptop/pc.
 Update your BIOS if